Unity-Technologies/progroups/README.md

 ProGroups allows you to organize objects in your scene into “selection sets”, **without modifying the objects or hierarchy**.
 Then, use the interface to **hide, freeze, and select** entire groups at once.

-These powerful features allows you to work with even the most complex scenes with ease.
+These features help keep your large, complex scenes nicely organized and easy to work with.

 **More Info**